bmharper/xo/docs/architecture.md

 so let's say a conservative estimate for total document size then is 1 MB.
 At a document size of 1MB, we would use roughly a tenth of the total memory bandwidth just to copy the document over from UI thread to render thread.
-A single node in the DOM tree is represented by nuDomEl, and sizeof(nuDomEl) = 128.
+A single node in the DOM tree is represented by xoDomEl, and sizeof(xoDomEl) = 128.
 1 MB / 128 = 8192, so the largest practical document size that we want to
 target is one with 8192 nodes in the DOM.
 This seems pretty small.